26 Types of Moths in Washington State

 This process helps ensure the continued production of fruits and vegetables for humans and animals alike.

-As a result, it’s important to protect this species from potential threats like habitat loss, pesticide use, or climate change.
+Consequently, it’s important to protect this species from potential threats like habitat loss, pesticide use, and climate change.

 Without these moths, our environment would suffer greatly, and many other species would be at risk.